MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tax-engine-integration.md

 ##### Tax accounting

-The accounting of Finance and Operations transactions has two parts: source document accounting and non-source document accounting.
-The same behavior applies to Tax engine tax accounting, which is integrated with the Finance and Operations implementation on both sides:
+The accounting of Finance transactions has two parts: source document accounting and non-source document accounting.
+The same behavior applies to Tax engine tax accounting, which is integrated with the Finance implementation on both sides:

 - For source document transactions, such as a purchase order or free text invoice, the account information for tax is fetched when the tax document is created.
 - For non-source document transactions, such as a sales order or general journal, the account information is determined when tax is posted.